-Don’t worry; we know that first timers on a safari tour often make the same mistake of bringing along inadequate clothing and thereby ruining their safari experience.
+Don’t worry; we know that first timers on African safari Tour often make the same mistake of bringing along inadequate clothing and thereby ruining their safari experience.
 To help you avoid this, we’ve put together this post to inform you about your clothing options for a safari tour.

 Consider Color First

-When it comes to color, pick out only neutral tones – colors such as khaki, olive and other light shades of brown.
+When it comes to color during African safari Tour, pick out only neutral tones – colors such as khaki, olive and other light shades of brown.
 Why?
 Firstly, these colors are good at taking on the dusty environment you’ll be exposed to you on your tour.
 And secondly, because bright colors draw attention to you and they can scare away the wildlife.
 Some colors to absolutely avoid are:

 Black and Blue – These attract the attention (and painful bites) of the tsetse flies commonly found in East and Central parts of Africa.